 If your Philips PowerLife vacuum cleaner's suction power is low, there might be an easy solution.
 Discover how to improve its performance.

-Make sure the suction power knob has been set to maximum suction power.
-If this doesn't help, follow the steps mentioned below to restore the suction power of the vacuum cleaner:
+Make sure the suction power knob and/or air slider on the handgrip has been set to maximum suction power.
+If this doesn't help, follow the steps mentioned below to restore the suction power of your vacuum cleaner